Mongolia: Sports and festivals

-Amateur boxing has been practised in Mongolia since 1948.
+Amateur boxing has been practiced in Mongolia since 1948.
 The Mongolian Olympic boxing national team was founded in 1960.
 The Communist government of Mongolia banned boxing from 1964 to 1967 but the government soon ended the ban.
 Professional boxing began in Mongolia in the 1990s.

 Mongolia national basketball team enjoyed some success recently, especially at the East Asian Games.

 Association football is also played in Mongolia.
 The Mongolia national football team began playing national games again during the 1990s; but has not yet qualified for a major international tournament.
 The Mongolia Premier League is the top domestic competition.

-Several Mongolian women have excelled in pistol shooting: Otryadyn Gündegmaa is a silver medalist of the 2008 Olympic Games, Munkhbayar Dorjsuren is a double world champion and Olympic bronze medal winner (now representing Germany), while Tsogbadrakhyn Mönkhzul is, as of May 2007, ranked third in the world in the 25-metre pistol event.
+Several Mongolian women have excelled in pistol shooting: Otryadyn Gündegmaa is a silver medalist of the 2008 Olympic Games, Munkhbayar Dorjsuren is a double world champion and Olympic bronze medal winner (now representing Germany), while Tsogbadrakhyn Mönkhzul is, as of May 2007, ranked third in the world in the 25-meter pistol event.

 Mongolian sumo wrestler Dolgorsürengiin Dagvadorj won 25 top division tournament championships, placing him fourth on the all-time list.
 In January 2015, Mönkhbatyn Davaajargal took his 33rd top division championship, giving him the most in the history of sumo.

 Bandy is the only sport in which Mongolia has finished higher than third place at the Asian Winter Games, which happened in 2011 when the national team captured the silver medal.
 It led to being chosen as the best Mongolian sports team of 2011.
 Mongolia won the bronze medal of the B division at the 2017 Bandy World Championship after which the then President of Mongolia, Tsakhiagiin Elbegdorj, held a reception for the team.

 Ulaanbataar holds an annual marathon in June.
-2015 will have the sixth marathon that has been organized by Ar Mongol.
-The race starts at Sukh Bataar Square and is always open to residents and runners who come especially for this event.
+2015 was the sixth marathon that has been organized by Ar Mongol.
+The race starts at Sukhbataar Square and is always open to residents and runners who come especially for this event.

 Mongolia holds other traditional festivals throughout the year.
-The Golden Eagle Festival draws about 400 eagle hunters on horseback, including the traveler Мөнхбаярт Батсайхан (Mönkhbayart Batsaikhan), to compete with their birds.
+The Golden Eagle Festival, held annually, draws about 400 eagle hunters on horseback, including the traveler Мөнхбаярт Батсайхан (Mönkhbayart Batsaikhan), to compete with their birds.
 The Ice Festival and the Thousand Camel Festival are amongst many other traditional Mongolian festivals.